kreulenk/t-walker/README.md

 - `Right Arrow` or `l` - Move right one file.
 - `Enter` - Enter into a directory.
 - `b` - Go back one directory.
 - `e` - Edit the selected file.
-Defaults to vim but this can be overriden using the `EDITOR` environment variable.
+Defaults to vim but this can be overridden using the `EDITOR` environment variable.
 - `c` - Change into the selected directory from your shell.
 This will cause T-walker to exit.
 - `r` - Remove the selected file.
-- `s` - Filter the files in the current directory.
+- `s` - Search through the files in the current directory.
 - `v` - View the selected file using the `less` program.
 - `q` - Quit the program.